Democrats hail Biden for calling out Trump - NewsBreak

 Speaking to reporters following his remarks, Biden said he declined to address Trump by name because he “did not want to turn it into a contemporary political battle between” himself and his predecessor.
 At the same time, he spoke of a need for the nation to “face the truth” in order to heal.

 “This is about looking at this moment as an inflection point, not just about a former president, but about who we are as a country, whether Republicans in Congress are going to step up, what the American people can be assured of in terms of his efforts to fight for the protection of their fundamental rights,” Psaki said.
-“It’s bigger than a former president.”Trump lashes out at Biden over Jan.
-6 speech
+“It’s bigger than a former president.”Sign up for FOX40’s Daily Newsletter

 Biden is slated to deliver another speech on voting rights in Atlanta on Tuesday, which would offer him another opportunity to mention the former president and his effort to overturn the 2020 election results.
 But it’s too early to tell whether Thursday’s speech foretells a broader messaging shift.